openedx/edx-cookiecutters/README.rst

     # Replace <COOKIECUTTER-NAME> with one of the available cookiecutters documented above.
     $ cookiecutter -o <OUTPUT-DIRECTORY> <COOKIECUTTER-NAME>

-3. TODOs after creating cookiecutter
+3. TODOs after running cookiecutter
 ===================================

 - Modify project README
 - Modify the "requirements upgrade workflow" at ".github/workflows/upgrade-python-requirements.yml" and add "team_reviewers" and the "email_address" of the team/person
 - Modify project docs/decisions/0001-purpose-of-this-repo.rst ADR
+- Commit and push to GitHub
+- On GitHub, update repo's "About" description

 Updating cookiecutters
 **********************